lindaprotocol/documentation-en/docs/faq/index.md

 ### 27 SRs shares the block producing reward equally or by their computing power?

 It has nothing to do with computing power.
-The reward is a fixed 32 TRX for each block produced.
+The reward is a fixed 32 LIND for each block produced.

-### Will there be an over 50% computing power issue in TRON network?
+### Will there be an over 50% computing power issue in LINDA network?

 No.

-### Will voting burns TRX?
+### Will voting burns LIND?

 No.